solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Refer to [Microsoft's tutorial] explaining the configuration of a metric alert for a Flexible Server instance.

-#### Log alerts

-Once KQL queries have been created to identify problems, the next step is to create [log alerts] from these queries.
-Log alerts periodically evaluate KQL queries and either use the number of records returned by the query or the results of a calculation based on the values in a column in the result set to fire an alert.
-Microsoft offers an [Azure Monitor tutorial] demonstrating how to map KQL queries to log alerts.

-Note that it is possible to convert logs to metrics using KQL queries, and then create alerts against those metrics.
-Read more about this approach on the [Microsoft TechCommunity.]

 ### Best Practices with Alerting Metrics

 Here are some scenarios of how aggregating metrics over time generates